Copycat Culver’s Fried Cheese Curds: Wisconsin’s Golden Treasure

 Where to Buy Cheese Curds

 You probably won’t find cheese curds in your local grocery store unless you live in Wisconsin.
-But these fried cheese curds are so appetizing, you will want to order some cheese curds so you can make this dish.
+But these fried cheese curds are so appetizing that you will want to order some cheese curds so you can make this dish.
 I found two sources of cheese curds that you can order online:

 How to Make Fried Cheese Curds